Zaph-x/git_mirror/readme.md

 ## How to use

 Either run the script manually each time, or set up a cronjob to run the script and mirror the repository.

+### Recommendation

+It is recommended to set up a service to run this script automatically.